 Playing the recurring role of Lydia in Disney’s Bunk’d, Lily Mae Silverstein could earlier this year be seen playing Penny in the family film Alex & Me, distributed by Warner Bros. and Nickelodeon.
 Lily plays a reporter on the Disney XD series Walk the Prank, and also made an appearance in the US version of popular UK comedy Outnumbered.
 We talked to Lily about her role in Alex & Me, playing Lydia the Weasel in Bunk’d and her work with pet rescue.

-What can you tell us about your role of Penny in the new release Alex & Me?
+What can you tell us about your character Penny in the new feature film Alex & Me?

 I tend to find myself playing ambitious characters, which helps me develop a sense of each character.
 I say this because Penny is nothing like Lydia, my character on the Disney Channel show, Bunk’d.
 Their intensions are very different – Lydia is all about herself, and Penny wants what’s best for her team, but will not lose sight of the real goal… winning as a team!